balena-io-experimental/musync/README.md

 $ git push resin
 ```

-- Make sure you also install the MuSync Frontend to control your devices.
+- Make sure you also install the [MuSync Frontend](https://github.com/jviotti/musync-frontend) to control your devices.

 How it works
 ------------

 [Firebase](https://www.firebase.com) syncs the list of songs to play, which one is the current song, and the start time for the current song (in milliseconds).

-This data is modified by the MuSync frontend and propagated to the MuSync clients to play accordingly.
+This data is modified by the [MuSync Frontend](https://github.com/jviotti/musync-frontend) and propagated to the MuSync clients to play accordingly.

 When the MuSync clients receive a song to play, they search for that song in [Grooveshark](http://grooveshark.com) (see the Customisation section to learn how to change the backend) and play it accordingly.